whiprandolph/bestseller/Part 4 - Closing Notes/To Learn More.md

 * _Privilege & entitlement_: In-depth exploration of how different privilege levels are imposed and maintained, and where entitlement comes from

-* _Sexual freedom vs sexual repression_: Survey of a variety of beautiful ways people cultivate sexual relations in healthy cultures, and how sexual repression occurs in unhealthy cultures
+* _Sexual freedom vs sexual repression_: Survey of a variety of beautiful ways people cultivate sexual relations in healthy nations, and how sexual repression occurs in unhealthy nations

-* _Multi-millennia misunderstandings_: Ancient religious misunderstandings that persist for millennia in unhealthy cultures
+* _Multi-millennia misunderstandings_: Ancient religious misunderstandings that persist for millennia in unhealthy nations

-* _Case studies in starting healthy cultures_: Two in-depth case studies: The Zapatistas and Haudenosaunee
+* _Case studies in starting healthy nations_: Two in-depth case studies: The Zapatistas and Haudenosaunee

 * _How people can relate to their own experience_: Spiritual and emotional wounds can cause people to relate to their experience poorly, ignoring or misinterpreting certain feelings and urges, ignoring or overreacting to certain aspects of reality, and more.
 Explores how and why this happens, and shares practices that can help people heal these wounds.

 * _How to make a culture_: Explores the difference between a culture and merely a collection of people, and how a group could intentionally create a healthy subculture or culture.

-* _Health_: Impact of unhealthy cultures on people's health, and comparison with healthy cultures
+* _Health_: Impact of unhealthy nations on people's health, and comparison with healthy nations

 * _Embracing the Sacred Masculine & Feminine_: Exploring how people can become spiritually lost, and how they can find a good way again.